Knowsys42/Quest/README.md

 ## Bug
 - Though not a bug in the app code I did run into an issue where after deploying to ECS/Fargate an EXEC error was thrown.
-- I have seen this previously in GKE and knew that becasue my mac is an M1 Mac docker was setting the arm64 platform, so to remedy I had to run the following command in the dokcer build phase
+- I have seen this previously in GKE and knew that because my mac is an M1 Mac docker was setting the arm64 platform, so to remedy I had to run the following command in the dokcer build phase

 ```
 docker build . -t 215412995827.dkr.ecr.us-east-1.amazonaws.com/quest-app:latest --platform=linux/amd64